-Figure 1: Lake Huron Watershed xiv Figure 2: Lake Huron Basin First Nations, Tribal Nations, and Treaties10 Figure 3: Protected and Conserved Areas in the Lake Huron basin, including International Union for Conservation of Nature (IUCN) categorized protected areas (Protected Planet, 2021), fish refugia (e.g., Lake Trout or Walleye sanctuaries), and UNESCO World Biospheres Figure 4: Phosphorus concentration levels that may be too low to support a healthy level of productivity based on the historic food web Figure 5: Average annual inputs of phosphorus to Lake Huron, by source based on SPARROW Figure 6: Index scores for water-quality data and the presence of wetland vegetation and fishes Figure 7: Map of migratory land bird stopover habitat (modeled).
-Biodiversity Conservation Strategy for Lake Huron Figure 8: Average phytoplankton abundance declined 88% between 1971 and 201372 Figure 9: Annual maximum ice cover on Lake Huron, 1975-202081 Figure 10: ECCC's Coastal Wetland Response Model (CWRM) integrates physical and ecological into a continuous data platform, which will be used to forecast the composition of Great Lakes coastal wetlands when exposed to changes in hydro-climatic variables Figure 11: Decadal invasion rate of new non-indigenous species for Lake Huron.
-The invasion rate has trended lower for the last decade96 Figure 12: Index estimates with 95% confidence intervals of adult Sea Lampreys in Lake Huron.
+Figure 1: Lake Huron Watershedxv Figure 2: Lake Huron Basin First Nations, Tribal Nations, and Treaties (Source: ECCC)10 Figure 3: Protected and Conserved Areas in the Lake Huron basin, including International Union for Conservation of Nature (IUCN) categorized protected areas (Protected Planet, 2021), fish refugia (e.g., Lake Trout or Walleye sanctuaries), and UNESCO World Biospheres Figure 4: Phosphorus concentration levels that may be too low to support a healthy level of productivity based on the historic food web.
+Source: ECCC and EPA, 2022 Figure 5: Average annual inputs of phosphorus to Lake Huron, by source based on SPARROW (Robertson et al., 2019) Figure 6: Index scores for water-quality data and the presence of wetland vegetation and fishes.
+Figure 7: Map of migratory land bird stopover habitat (modeled).
+Biodiversity Conservation Strategy for Lake Huron Figure 8: Annual maximum ice cover on Lake Huron, 1975-2020 (NOAA, 2022)85 Figure 9: ECCC's Coastal Wetland Response Model (CWRM) integrates physical and ecological into a continuous data platform, which will be used to forecast the composition of Great Lakes coastal wetlands when exposed to changes in hydro-climatic variables Figure 10: Decadal invasion rate of new non-indigenous species for Lake Huron.
+The invasion rate has trended lower for the last decade (ECCC and EPA, 2021) Figure 11: Index estimates with 95% confidence intervals of adult Sea Lampreys in Lake Huron.
 The index target of 31,274 adults is represented by the horizontal dotted line.
-The index target was estimated as 0.25 times the mean of indices between 1989 and 1993 Figure 13: Comparison of densities (m2) of Zebra and Quagga Mussels in the main basin of Lake Huron, 2000-2017 Figure 14: Comparison of densities (m2) of dreissenid mussels in Georgian Bay (upper panel, in red) and North Channel (lower panel, in blue), 2002-2017100 Figure 15: Map of pipelines and hazard risk zones in the Lake Huron basin Figure 16: Cumulative Stress on Canadian Nearshore Waters - Coastal Processes (N/A: measure is not applicable in the Regional Unit: for Littoral Barriers, because littoral drift is not a significant process in the Regional Unit) Figure 17: Cumulative Stress on Canadian Nearshore Waters - Contaminants in Water & Sediment Figure 18: Cumulative Stress on Canadian Nearshore Waters - Nuisance & Harmful Algae (N/A: measure is not applicable in the Regional Unit: for Cladophora, because the habitat conditions are not conducive for growth in the Regional Unit)
+The index target was estimated as 0.25 times the mean of indices between 1989 and 1993 (Barber and Steeves, 2021) Figure 12: Comparison of densities (m2) of Zebra and Quagga Mussels in the main basin of Lake Huron, 2000-2017 (Nalepa et al., 2018; Karatayev et al., 2020; ECCC and EPA 2021)103 Figure 13: Comparison of densities (m2) of dreissenid mussels in Georgian Bay (upper panel, in red) and North Channel (lower panel, in blue), 2002-2017 (data from Nalepa et al., 2018; Karatayev et al., 2020) Figure 14: Rivers and Streams Intersecting Crude Oil Pipelines and Potential Downstream Extent of a Spill Figure 15: Cumulative Stress on Canadian Nearshore Waters - Coastal Processes (N/A: measure is not applicable in the Regional Unit: for Littoral Barriers, because littoral drift is not a significant process in the Regional Unit)